taw00/howto/howto-ssh-tunnel.md

 What this says is...

-* Create an SSH tunnel to a remote system: `<username@remote-ip-address>`
+  - Create an SSH tunnel to a remote system: `<username@remote-ip-address>`
-* Then pipe the results of its own `9090` content (cockpit) as if you were local `127.0.0.1`
+  - Then pipe the results of its own `9090` content (cockpit) as if you were local `127.0.0.1`
-* And plumb that system and port to our local `-L` port `9091`
+  - And plumb that system and port to our local `-L` port `9091`
-* That `-N` just terminates the SSH call and disallows any commands to be executed.
+  - That `-N` just terminates the SSH call and disallows any commands to be executed.
+  - Note, if you run into trouble you can append `-v` 's to the command (up to three) to see verbose debugging information.

 Now just browse to `https://127.0.0.1:9091` ...
 You will be viewing the remote systems's Cockpit dashboard as if you were local to that machine.

-* Note, if you run into trouble you can append `-v` 's to the command (up to three) to see verbose debugging information.
+MAGIC!

 ## Other fun things...